 When you think your mycelium is ready to enter its next phase of growth, there are a few ways to go about it.
-It needs fresh air, plenty of indirect light and lots of moisture to grow best.
-If you provide these conditions, mushrooms will be soon to follow.
+The main consideration is that it needs fresh air, plenty of light and lots of moisture to grow best.
+If you provide a good balance of these conditions, your mushrooms will thrive.